gabe00122/personal-site/src/posts/basic-actor-critic.md

 We can also use the TD error to select better actions.
 The basic idea is if the reward exceeds our expected reward for the state before the action was taken, than we should increase the odds that that action is taken again in a similar state.
 Conversely, if the reward is less than the expected reward, we should decrease the odds that the action is taken.

-The intuition behind this is if you imagine that the value function is the average reward received for the actions selected by the current policy for that state, then we are increasing the likelihood that better-than-average actions are taken and decreasing the likelihood that worse-than-average actions are taken.
+The intuition behind this is if the value function is the average reward received for the actions selected by the current policy for that state, then we are increasing the likelihood that better-than-average actions are taken and decreasing the likelihood that worse-than-average actions are taken.

 We use the log of the action probability in the gradient because if the action already has a high likelihood of being selected, we want to adjust it less.

 ```python
 def action_log_probability(actor_model, actor_params, obs, action):